saisritejakuppa/saisritejakuppa.github.io/_posts/2022-06-22-FriendVishnu.md

 ## The Beginning

-I met Vishnu in 2016, when I was in my first year of college.
-I am really bad at CPP programming and got a low grade, but I saw someone getting the highest mark in the class and he was sitting in the somewhere in the front bench.
-This is where it all started,'can you teach me cpp concepts one hour per day for like a week'.
-I kept going each week to learn cpp to him and I came to know he is seriously good in other subjects too, so I started studying with him.
-This is the only combined studies I have done in my whole life that yeilded good result.
+It was the year 2016 and I was a fresh-faced college student, ready to take on the world.
+However, there was one tiny obstacle in my path - CPP programming.
+Try as I might, I just couldn't wrap my head around it and ended up with a pitiful grade.
+But as fate would have it, I caught a glimpse of a fellow student getting the highest marks in the class.
+And where was he sitting, you ask?
+Right up in the front row, like a boss.

+I knew then and there that I had to enlist his help.
+With trembling hands and a pounding heart, I mustered up the courage to approach him.
+"Hey, umm...I saw you aced the CPP exam.
+Do you think you could help a struggling student out?
+Maybe teach me some concepts for an hour each day, for like a week?"
+I asked.

+And thus, my journey with Vishnu began.
+Week after week, I sat with him and soaked up his knowledge like a sponge.
+But what started as a one-time CPP tutoring session, soon turned into something more.
+As it turns out, Vishnu was a certified genius in other subjects too!

+So we started studying together, bouncing ideas off each other and fueling each other's passion for learning.
+And you know what?
+It worked!
+It was the only combined study session that actually yielded results for me.
+It just goes to show, sometimes all it takes is a chance encounter to change the course of your academic journey.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">